carljoeleriksson/meetup/README.md

 -As a user I want to be able to Attend or "Un-attend" to a Meetup.
 -As a user I want to be able to discuss the meetups.

+-As an admin I want to be able to create an event
+-As an admin I want to be able to edit an event
+-As an admin I want to be able to delete an event

 ##Info
 npm i
 npm start